-(iii) Information about accounting audit

-a.
-Name of the audit firm
+- (iii) Information about accounting audit - a.
+Name of the audit firm b.
+Length of continuous tenure c.
+Certified public accountants who executed audit duties

 The Company has appointed KPMG AZSA LLC as its accounting auditor and has entered into an audit contract with it for audits in accordance with the provisions of the Companies Act and the Financial Instruments and Exchange Act, and audits are conducted in accordance with generally accepted auditing standards.